 genital sores, these viruses can cause sores in either place.

-How Do People Get Cold Sores?
+How Do Kids Get Cold Sores?

-HSV-1 got it as kids during their preschool years.
+with HSV-1 during the preschool years.

 How Are Cold Sores Treated?